-IDS R198A-Z-Short Courses in 1⁄2-10 units Interdisciplinary Studies
+IDS R198A-Z-Short Courses in Interdisciplinary Studies

 Courses and/or workshops in selected areas of Interdisciplinary Studies to meet specific needs of college or community as requested or required.
 Field trips may be required.
 Course is offered Pass/No Pass (P/NP) at student's option.
-Transfer credit: CSU

-IDS R199-Directed Studies in 1⁄2-3 units Interdisciplinary Studies
+IDS R199-Directed Studies in Interdisciplinary Studies